 Being pulled over by a police officer can be a scary experience.
 It can be even more terrifying if one is charged with a DUI.
 A DUI can affect many aspects of one’s life and can even result in going to jail, but not every charge has to end in a punishment.
-Florida DUI Lawyers can help your chances when negotiating your DUI charges by attempting to dismiss your charges entirely or reduce your sentence for fewer consequences.
+Florida DUI laws and penalties can be complex, but experienced Florida DUI Lawyers can help your chances when negotiating your DUI charges by attempting to dismiss your charges entirely or reduce your sentence for fewer consequences.

 A DUI stands for Driving Under the Influence.
 In Florida, a person can be given a DUI charge if they are found driving a vehicle with a blood alcohol content (BAC) level of 0.08% or more.
 A person’s BAC level is typically determined with blood tests, breath tests, or field sobriety tests.
 If convicted, a person can be subject to penalties depending on the number of offenses they have committed: